 The standard of living available in this city is notoriously high and the healthcare facilities are second to none.
 Singapore has a very low crime rate and the streets are safe, even in the middle of the night.
 There is no shortage of expat groups and clubs throughout the city so, no matter what your nationality, you can always be sure of finding fellow expats somewhere in the city.

-One of the few disadvantages of moving to Singapore as an expat is that information that is broadcast via TV and media is Government censored.
+One of the few disadvantages of moving to Singapore as an expat and becoming digital nomad is information that is broadcast via TV and media is Government censored.
 However, the reliable and inexpensive broadband services entail that expatriates can easily overcome this obstacle.

 Singapore offers a very high standard of living but this can come at a price.
 In the 2012 Mercer cost of living survey Singapore remained in the list of top ten most expensive cities in the world in which to live, moving up two places on the previous year from position 8 to position 6.
 Expatriates who seek living conditions that are similar to that they enjoy in their home country will find that property prices are very high here, whether they rent or buy.